rishabh404-ai/QnAapi/README.md

 ![](working-screenshots/Delete.jpg)

+Name of the django-main-project-file > RestQnAapi
+Name of the django-app > app

 >> How to get the app running ?

 1. Download/Clone the code and open it in any IDE (Microsoft Visual Studio Code) Preffered